10up/wp-scaffold/docs/registering-classes.md

 The MU-Plugin and the theme utilize a system to uniformly, auto-register classes that lie within their namespaces.
 Whilst there are a few constraints, it eases the requirements for engineers to add their classes to multiple locations each time they add one to the system.

-To do this, it uses the [haydenpierce/class-finder](https://packagist.org/packages/haydenpierce/class-finder) package, which reads the `composer.json` file to help locate files that belong in certain namespaces.
+To do this, it uses the [spatie/php-structure-discoverer](https://github.com/spatie/php-structure-discoverer) package, which recursively locates files that belong in certain namespaces.

 ## How do I define a class to be auto-registered?